An Excerpt from Jim Conrad's

 hummingbird nest made of cattail fuzz

 The hummingbird species nesting in this region are the Calliope, Anna's, Black-chinned and Rufous.
-I see the Rufous most commonly, but who knows whose nest that is?
+I see the Rufous most commonly, but who knows whose nest this is?